 - Put it in a cup of warm water.

-- Mix it into some nut butter and spread it on a banana.
+- Mix it in some nut butter and spread it on a banana.

 Maty’s Organic Cough Syrup is made with whole-food ingredients, so it doesn’t matter how he takes it as long as you don’t heat it too much, and he takes it regularly.